Library Use Policy

 Government employees are exempt from circulation fees.

-All patrons are responsible for administrative fees and replacement costs for lost materials.
+All patrons, including government employees, are responsible for administrative fees and replacement costs for lost materials.

-Holds may be placed on circulating materials.
+Holds may be placed on circulating materials, including e-books.
 Any material in circulation is subject to recall after the initial check-out period.
+A print item that has a hold on it may not be renewed.

-Renewals may be done in person, online, or over the phone (from 8am to 4:45pm).
-Renewals on overdue books will result in late fees.
+Renewals for print items may be done in person, online, or over the phone (from 8:00 a.m. to 4:45 p.m.).
+Renewals on overdue print items will result in late fees.

-As a courtesy, the library mails notices informing patrons of the overdue status of materials borrowed.
-The library is not responsible for misdirected notices sent to patrons who have not verified or updated their contact information in our patron records.
+As a courtesy, the library sends automated e-mail notices informing patrons of the overdue status of materials borrowed.
+The library is not responsible for misdirected notices sent to patrons who have not verified or updated their contact information with the library.

-Patrons are responsible for all material borrowed on their card and for returning that material on time.
+Patrons are responsible for all materials borrowed on their account and for returning those materials on time.
 Patrons are responsible for any fines or fees incurred.

 Fines are calculated from the material's due date until the material is returned.
-Fines are 50 cents per day per item borrowed and continue to accrue until the item is returned.
+Fines are 50 cents per day per item borrowed and continue to accrue until the item is returned or the maximum fine is reached.
 Fines do not accrue on days when the library is closed.
 The maximum fine is $12.50 per item.
-Once the item has reached the maximum late fine, the item is considered lost, and the patron will be charged for the item.
+Once the item has reached the maximum late fine, the item is considered lost, and the patron will be charged the replacement cost for the item.

-Patrons whose accounts are not in good standing will not be allowed to check out materials and will be barred from accessing the library's computers and electronic resources.
-The Texas State Law Library reserves the right to ban patrons for abuse of library policies.
+Patrons whose accounts are not in good standing will not be allowed to check out materials and will be barred from accessing the library's computers and electronic resources until the account is brought back to good standing.

-Patrons will be charged for materials that are considered lost.
+Patrons will be charged for print materials that are considered lost.

 The following fees are assessed: